JackKelly/JackKelly.github.io/_posts/2024-06-11-our-experience-of-whooping-cough.md

 ### Why does Bordetella pertussis make you cough?

-Whooping cough usually has three distinct phases: 1) the catarrhal phase (where the symptoms are very similar to having a "normal" cough), 2) the paroxysmal phase (where you get intense coughing fits), and 3) the convalescent phase (where you have cleared the bacteria from your body, but your cough lingers for weeks or months.
+Whooping cough usually has three distinct phases: 1) the catarrhal phase (where the symptoms are very similar to having a "normal" cough), 2) the paroxysmal phase (where you get intense coughing fits), and 3) the convalescent phase (where you have cleared the bacteria from your body, but your cough lingers for weeks or months).

 [Here's an interesting 2022 paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9239215/) discussing some evidence that sheds light on why the bacteria causes a cough.
 (And, interestingly, this paper also makes the point that one reason that we don't know much about coughs is that, until very recently, we thought there were no good animal models for coughs.
 In particular, it was thought that mice don't cough.
 But, recently, it's been found that mice _do_ cough, just very quietly!)